 The company takes its strategic direction from the Board of Directors which monitors progress against the business plan which is reviewed annually and is subject to Board approval.
 The company monitors changes in the business environment and considers their impact on the business.
-The company also considers the implications that changes in the operating model might have for the quality and efficiency of the service that is provided to Members and other policyholders.
+The company also considers the implications that changes in the operating model might have for the quality and efficiency of engagement with Members and other policyholders.
 Other strategic considerations relate to the efficient use of capital and the company's ability to raise capital in the medium-to-long-term.